🦾 Robotics: Course Overview#

 • Multi-axis robotics

-• Use ROS, AprilTags, and a multi-axis robot to perform solid sample transfer
+• Use ROS, AprilTags, a multi-axis robot, and a workflow orchestration platform to perform solid sample transfer

 • 🧭 Orientation Module: Worth 15 points.